scrtlabs/marketplace/docs/source/introduction.rst

 marketplace and register it.
 Under the hood, this is somewhat of an involved procedure, which is a mix of on-chain and off-chain operations:

-1. The data curator, through their off-chain client, submits a *cron*-like job with the data curation script and details on how frequently to execute the job (e.g., minutely, hourly, daily).
+1. The data provider, through their off-chain client, submits a *cron*-like job with the data curation script and details on how frequently to execute the job (e.g., minutely, hourly, daily).
 This ensures the data always remains up-to-date.
 In addition, the client needs to specify some metadata such as